-- Limited-income families with children, as described in section 1931 of the Social Security Act are generally eligible for Medicaid if they meet the requirements for the Aid to Families with Dependent Children (AFDC) program that were in effect in their state on July 16, 1996. - Children under the age of 6 whose family income is at or below 133 percent of the federal poverty level (FPL).
+- Limited-income families with children, as described in section 1931 of the Social Security Act, are generally eligible for Medicaid if they meet the requirements for the Aid to Families with Dependent Children (AFDC) program that were in effect in their state on July 16, 1996. - Children under age 6 whose family income is at or below 133 percent of the federal poverty level (FPL).
 (As of January 2007, 100 percent of the FPL has been set at \$20,650 for a family of four in the continental U.S.; Alaska and Hawaii's FPLs are substantially higher.) - Pregnant women whose family income is below 133 percent of the FPL.
-(Services to these women
+(Services to these women are limited to those related to pregnancy, complications of pregnancy, delivery, and postpartum care.)